tamanyan/bootstrap-coffeedoc/README.md

 CoffeeDoc
 =========

-An API documentation generator for CoffeeScript
+An API documentation generator for CoffeeScript with Bootstrap
 -----------------------------------------------

 CoffeeDoc is a simple API documentation generator for [CoffeeScript][].
 It reads